Mastermindzh/rickvanlieshout.com/content/posts/2015/tektree-part-3-wiring/index.md

 I want the project to be "manageable" for everyone.
 To do this I kept the wiring as simple as possible.
 Every LED has 2 prongs, 1 goes to ground 1 goes to the arduino.
 Simple.
 Same goes for the potentiometers, 3 legs, 1 power 1 ground 1 signal.
 The only led's I did bundle together (in terms of wiring) is the star.
 I did this to create a single star instead of multiple led's.

-## Well you could've made it way prettier... and....
+## Well you could've made it way prettier... and

 Well yes, as all of us know I'm perfectly capable of designing a [refined build](/images/blogs/han4pi/Front_thumb.png).
 I didn't want to go with a pcb this time however because that would make the barrier to entry way higher on this project.
 And that is something I definitely **don't** want.